COVID-19 update for moderately to severely immunocompromised patients

 - High fever

 - Significant weight loss

 The last type of blood cancer is myeloma, a cancer of the plasma cells.
-Plasma cells are important immune cells that protect your body from infections and diseases by producing powerful antibodies.
-Any form of myeloma creates abnormal plasma cells that produce harmful proteins that can cause kidney problems and shut down the body’s immune system.
+Plasma cells are important immune cells protecting your body from infections and diseases by producing powerful antibodies.
+Any form of myeloma creates abnormal plasma cells producing harmful proteins that can cause kidney problems and shut down the body’s immune system.

 Symptoms of myeloma include: